 Why you need it: VoIP empowers small business with professional phone features that would cost a big deal were they to come from a PSTN landline provider.
 This includes unlimited extensions on local and toll-free numbers, visual call flows and call queues, auto-attendant, contact book, mobile app, and much more – all at up to 60% off landline pricing.

 Try this!
-MightyCall’s virtual phone system service integrates with softphones, mobile phones, and IP phones, so you can talk business on all your devices (desktop, smartphone, and desk phone).
+MightyCall brings small business digital transformation to your team’s fingertips.
+Our virtual phone system service integrates with softphones, mobile phones, and IP phones, so you can talk business on all your devices (desktop, smartphone, and desk phone).
 Over three dozen impressive features are designed for small business and inspired by our customers’ needs and feedback!